-(1) &quot;In former times, it is said, Maner was the residence of a Brahman chief, but a saint of Arabia named Ahiya, who seems to have been of the military order, arriving in the country smote the infidel and threw his gods into the river.
-He then took up his abode at the place, and buried on the situation of the temple twelve of his companions, who in the struggle of conquest had obtained martyrdom.
-When he died, he was buried in the very spot where the idol had stood, and his descendants to this day occupy the palace of the idolatrous chief, or at level a house built where it stood."
-M. S. Report, pages 144-197.
+^{(1) &}quot;In former times, it is said, Maner was the residence of a Brahman chief, but a saint of Arabia named Ahiya, who seems to have been of the military order, arriving in the country smote the infidel and threw his gods into the river.
+He then took up his abode at the place, and buried on the situation of the temple tweive of his companions, who in the struggle of conquest had obtained martyrdom.
+When he died, he was buried in the very spot where the idol had stood, and his descendants to this day occupy the palace of the idolatrous thief, or at least a house built where it stood."
+M. S. Report, pages 144-195.